How to Price a Residential Cleaning Job in 2026: A Pricing Guide

 If you're new and you don't know your own speed yet, bill hourly for the first ten houses, track your times, then switch to flat rate based on what you averaged.
 The HomeAdvisor and Angi 2026 hourly ranges of $30 to $50 per cleaner-hour are reasonable goalposts for the transition.1 If your honest hourly takes you well under $30, you're not slow, you're under-priced.

-Build a price sheet with sample 2026 ranges
+Build your own price sheet from the ranges

 Supplies and consumables: roll them in or break them out